chargebyte/chargebyte-bsp/README.md

 # Yocto Environment for Tarragon and EVAcharge SE platforms

-This is a wrapper repository for chargebyte GmbH's Yocto BSP and distribution open-source layers.
+This is a wrapper repository that allows you to create a customized Linux root filesystem for EV charging infrastructure based on the open-source software stack **EVerest** https://github.com/EVerest/EVerest and chargebyte's hardware platform **Tarragon**.
 For problems and inquiries: https://tickets.in-tech-smartcharging.com/servicedesk

 ## Table of Contents